top of page

 Pre-course Learning

-Because we believe in a holistic approach to being an expedition guide, the course outline for our Comprehensive Guide course also consists of the unique content below:
+We believe in a holistic approach to being an expedition guide; thus, the course outline for our Comprehensive Guide Course also consists of the unique content below:

 Group Dynamics

 An important part of working on expedition vessels is to work well within teams.
-You will get the taste of this during the course, simply because you (might) live together at the venue for over a week, you learn together, you fail together, you struggle together and you share joyful moments.
+You will get the taste of this during the course, simply because you (might) live together at the venue for over a week, you learn together, you fail together, you struggle together, and you share joyful moments.
 Groups are very different, depending on who is part of them.
 But most often, it's some of the same dynamics that take place within a group.
-We believe that an important step in being aware and conscious of group dynamics, within your team, is to understand what you bring to the group yourself.
+We believe that an important step in being aware and conscious of group dynamics, within your team, is to understand what you bring to the group yourself - in other words, understand what you have in your personal "backpack".
 This will help you understand your reaction in situations and to be a more empathic and self-aware team member.

 During the course, we will facilitate an approximate 4-hour session on this with our Organisational Consultant in organisational psychology.

-*Please note that this session will be different from the Comprehensive Guide Course in New Zealand.
+*Please note that this session is different in the New Zealand Comprehensive Guide Course.

-Because we believe in a holistic approach to being an expedition guide we see the importance of focusing on how to maintain your personal well-being during the season.
+Because we believe in a holistic approach to being an expedition guide, we see the importance of focusing on how to maintain your personal well-being during the season.
 If you are doing well mentally and physically, you can take good care of guests and be Your Best Guide.
-There are many ways to do this onboard, and we are all different and need different things to feel good and be healthy.
-However, during a 1.5-hour session on this, you will be introduced to one option.
+There are many ways to do this onboard, and we are all different and need different things to feel good and to be healthy.
+During a 1.5-hour yoga session with our yoga instructor, you will be introduced to an option.

 Practical Course Information